 Answer: A textbook and materials are not needed.
 Everything that you need is provided to you online through the program.

-Question: Will I receive college course credit for taking Haven?
+Question: Will I receive college program credit for taking Haven?

-Answer: You will not receive college course credit for Haven.
-This program is designed to increase your knowledge, abilities, and skills pertaining to high-risk alcohol use and behaviors in such an environment.
+Answer: You will not receive college program credit for Haven.
+This program is designed to increase your knowledge, abilities, and skills pertaining to to gender based violence.
 It is an expectation of Virginia Tech and expected of any new student entering the university.
 The program is designed for population-level prevention and is meant to assist students, Virginia Tech, and the community in creating a safe and healthy environment for everyone to live, work, and study.